And how to actively build your business’ launch timeline

 One of the big pieces in building your business is readying it for launching.
 You’ve tested your product, designed your storefront, created the course modules, debugged your software, uploaded your new blog theme, and set up your schedule for client calls.
 You’re putting on the finishing touches and looking forward to the day of launch.

-There’s quite often this buildup of action that’s all geared towards “going live”.
+There’s quite often this buildup of action that’s all geared toward “going live”.
 In other words, the ultimate success flows from getting your business out in the world.
 In an e-commerce business, for example, the belief is that after the “Go Live” button is clicked, people will then organically visit the website and these visiting leads will quickly become loyal, paying customers.

 If I build it, the people will come.